Unidata/netcdf-c/INSTALL.md

 [TOC]

-This document is for getting and building the netCDF C library and utilities, version 4.3.0.
+This document is for getting and building the netCDF C library and utilities, version 4.7.1 and later.
 Other libraries that depend on the netCDF C library, such as the Fortran and C++ libraries, are available as separate distributions that can be built and installed after the C library is successfully installed.
 The netCDF-Java library is also a